It’s hard to know which features you actually need and which are useless.

 I personally like wireless systems.
 They’re easier to install (making them fine DIY projects, in most cases).
 Storage providers are likely to have advanced features, including mobile apps for viewing the footage, facial recognition, and activity zones.

 These systems usually store footage in the cloud, but many can also store it locally, saving you the monthly fees.
+Read DVR Vs NVR: Pros And Cons for more on storage and camera control.

 When the ambient light level drops, a night vision equipped camera will switch to night mode, which is a frequency that electrically amplifies light into that cool glowing green image you see on Mythbusters.